lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 Write some specs for `model.getName()` and `model.getComplete()` methods.
 In the following example I'm going to use sinon's test stubs.
 In this case backbone's `get(attribute)` method is stubbed and in the test I'm asserting that this method was called with valid attribute name.

-TIP: don't forget to require sinon.js in our spec helper, just add `//= require sinon` to the `./spec/javascript/spec.js` file.
+TIP 1: don't forget to require sinon.js in our spec helper, just add `//= require sinon` to the `./spec/javascript/spec.js` file.

+TIP 2: sinon should be required before our javascripts specs.

 {% codeblock spec/javascripts/models/task_spec.js lang:javascript %}
 describe('TodoList.Models.Task', function() {